PeiZhang0925/USA-FLU/README.md

 ## Analyses

 1) Generalized additive model: GAM_final.R.
 2) Empirical dynamic modeling: EDM_final.R is used to produce the results, and EDM_final_plot.R is used to plot the results.
+3) PCMCI+: PCMCI+_final_state.py is used to produce state-specific results, and PCMCI+_final_overall.py is used to produce the overall results.